 funded applicants will also be asked to demonstrate the distinction

-between the previously funded project and the new proposed project.
+between the previously funded scope-of-work and the newly proposed scope-of-work.

 All organizations awarded Cultural Facilities Fund grants where